 The Benefits of Decision Intelligence for Business

 Below are five core benefits of decision intelligence solutions businesses can expect.

 - Data-driven decisions.
 While 91% of companies believe that data-driven decision-making can boost their business growth, only 57% of them rely on their data.
 To get a competitive advantage, you have to correctly analyze the available data, make some predictions, and choose the best option.
 AI can take a better look at the data array and find invisible patterns and possible anomalies that can significantly influence the outcome.

 - Multiple problem-solving options.
 AI-powered decision-making algorithms can also be quite flexible and highlight several outcomes of a certain decision when one of the parameters is changed.
-This feature can help the business to make the best choice from a multitude of options, taking into account their current goals and growth strategies.
+This feature can help the business to make the best choice from a multitude of options, considering their current goals and growth strategies.

 - Mistakes and biases elimination.
-There are at least nine types of cognitive biases (conservatism, base rate neglect, confirmation, sample size neglect, hindsight, anchoring and adjustment, mental accounting, availability, and framing) that can directly influence the business decision outcomes.
+There are at least nine types of cognitive biases (conservatism, base rate neglect, confirmation, sample size neglect, hindsight, anchoring and adjustment, mental accounting, availability, and framing) that can directly influence business decision outcomes.
 Decision intelligence allows avoiding them all since the correctly programmed algorithm takes an ultimately objective look at the available data.